Daxxboii/NetaClientSideSDK/README.md

 ## What is this package?

 * This folder contains all the client side code for Ver-Quien-Te-Gusta-LLC (Neta app)
+>Note : The entire SDK is  meant to be imported into the utils folder

 ## What does it include?